Cardiac Rehabilitation Change Package

 * In addition, individuals with peripheral arterial disease (PAD) and intermittent claudication benefit from supervised exercise therapy (SET).
 Although SET for PAD is a separate and distinct service from CR, CR programs are an ideal setting for the delivery of SET.

-Note: References for citations on this page can be found under Additional Resources.
+Note: References for citations on this page can be found under Additional Resources and References.